-The key to a healthy diet is balance, so when you are working on storing food, be sure to balance these macronutrients: protein, carbohydrates and fat.
+The key to a healthy diet is the balance, so when you are working on storing food, be sure to balance these macronutrients: protein, carbohydrates, and fat.
 Don’t limit your food choices to canned fruits.
-Obviously fruits and vegetables are nutritious, but they don’t have the energy that animal protein can easily provide.
+Obviously, fruits and vegetables are nutritious but they don’t have the energy that animal protein can easily provide.
 Whether you have tuna or chicken in cans, always think of a balanced diet.

-In the event of a disaster, you will be doing more physical work and the protein found in canned meats will help give you strength to keep going and keep moving.
-However, you need to be watchful with the sodium because canned meats have plenty of it.
-Canned soup also has a lot of sodium.
-You will need to drink more water to counter the effects of too much sodium in the diet.
+In the event of a disaster survival, you will be doing more physical work and the protein found in canned meats will help give you the strength to keep going and keep moving.
+You need to be careful with the sodium because most canned meats have plenty of it.
+Same with canned soup.
+You will need to drink more water to counter the effects of too much sodium in your diet.
 Looking back at storing water, drinking more is not a good thing for your preparedness plan.

-However, brown rice and peanut butter should not be the only foods in your storage.
-There are fruits, vegetables, eggs and many more.
+Brown rice and peanut butter should not be the only foods in your storage.
+There are fruits, vegetables, eggs, and many more foods you should consider.
 Remember, balance is key.
 Avoid focusing your diet on just one macro.
 Even during downtimes or crises, you still need to ensure proper nutrition.

 Survival Skill #3: Having Medical Supplies and Basic Medical Skills

 Everyone must have a first aid kit in their supplies.
-Period.
-But there’s also one more important factor to this survival law, and that is the four basic medical skills.
+But there’s also one more important factor to this survival law which is the four basic medical skills.
 Without the following 4 skills, your kit would be useless.

 You need to know if the person’s heart is still beating and that he or she is breathing.
 If you think CPR is necessary then perform it.